ejm730/pass-generator/README.md

 ## License

-Please refer to README.md in repository
+Please refer to License in repository